hashgraph/hedera-mirror-node/charts/marketplace/gcp/README.md

 1. In the Cloud Console, open [Kubernetes Applications](https://console.cloud.google.com/kubernetes/application).

-2. From the list of apps, choose your app installation.
+2. Navigate to the Applications page for the list of apps, choose your app installation.

+3. Select ${APP_NAME}, click **Delete**.

+4. Navigate to the Configuration page for the list of configurations.

+5. Select the `leaders` Config Map, click **Delete**.

+6. Navigate to the Storage page for the list of storage resources.

-3. On the Application Details page, click **Delete**.
+7. Select the `data-<NAMESPACE>-postgres-postgresql-0` Persistent Volume Claim, click **Delete**.

 ## Using the command-line